Ricin Fast Facts

 October 22, 2008 - Tholen receives two years' probation and is ordered to pay a fine of $500 for knowing his cousin produced and carried ricin.

-November 17, 2008 - Bergendorff is sentence to three and a half years in federal prison and fined $7,500
+November 17, 2008 - Bergendorff is sentenced to three and a half years in federal prison and fined $7,500.

 January 28, 2011 - Jeff Boyd Levenderis is arrested after a coffee can containing ricin is found in his foreclosed home in Coventry Township, Ohio.
-When the FBI questioned Levenderis, he said the substance was ant poison, but later admitted it was ricin that he made 10 years earlier.
+When the FBI questione Levenderis, he says the substance is ant poison, but later admits it is ricin that he made 10 years earlier.

 February 1, 2011 - A federal grand jury indicts Levenderis on one count of possessing a biological toxin and one count of making false statements.